flinksey/100-Days-of-Code/log.md

 **Today's Progress**: I reviewed some previous lab activities that I've done for some data science courses.

 **Thoughts**: This is such a noob-y thing, but I also learned how to create folders in GitHub, and it is so convenient -- except, of course, for the fact that you can't create empty ones.
 Overall, a pretty decent session of revision.
 I've still got some pending assignments, so I'll probably continue working on those tomorrow.

+### Day 20: September 6, 2020

+**Today's Progress**: I continued reviewing previous lessons today, as well as strategizing for some of my pending assignments.

+**Thoughts**: Tomorrow, I'm going to see if I can finish one such assignment.
+I'll also be planning my capstone project, which is exciting!
+It's a little nerve-wracking, because I'll really have to pull together a lot of the lessons I've learned and am learning.
+But, I enjoy a good challenge so this should be a lot of fun.